-Accidents involving refuse trucks and recycling trucks are commonplace.
-And although planning regulations dictate road layouts to ensure safe access for waste vehicles, badly-parked cars and other obstructions can make collection days a dangerous challenge.
+In Britain and around the world, accidents involving bin lorries and recycling trucks are commonplace.
+Although planning regulations dictate road layouts to ensure safe access for waste vehicles, badly-parked cars and other obstructions can make collection days a dangerous challenge.

 Poor weather, inconsiderately parked cars and narrow access were among the reasons for the accidents.
 Of course, not all these crashes were the fault of the bin lorry drivers.
 As a spokesperson for Kirklees Council pointed out: “Our crews drive nearly every inch of the district in all weathers . . . often driving during peak congestion times and having to move slowly and stop regularly to empty bins.
 This can cause frustration in other road users which sometimes leads to a lack of patience or abuse towards our crews, adding pressure to the situation.”

 It’s a scenario that’s replicated not just across Britain, but globally – and it’s one that we at Brigade are working hard to help remedy.
 Waste vehicle fleet managers increasingly recognise the need for safety upgrades to give drivers better visibility as they manoeuvre their trucks.
 In addition, vehicle-mounted cameras synched with mobile digital recorders (MDRs) are proving invaluable in helping to provide irrefutable evidence in the event of an accident.